Empire Me: New Worlds Are Happening!: Premise

 Stylised like a road movie, Empire Me: New Worlds Are Happening! concerns writer and director Paul Poet as he visits six aspirant political entities—three micronations, the Principality of Sealand in the United Kingdom, Principality of Hutt River in Australia and Freetown Christiania in Denmark, the ecovillages of the Federation of Damanhur in Italy and ZEGG in Germany, and the Swimming Cities of Serenissima, three hand-crafted sea vessels in the Adriatic Sea in Slovenia.

 Production

 Empire Me was produced by Navigator Film in co-production with Minotaurus Film and Gebrueder Beetz Filmproduktion.
 Prior to the film's release, Paul Poet had been travelling to such political communities for eight years.
 Filming for the work commenced between March 2009 and April 2010, and post-production concluded in March 2011.
 Empire Me was edited by Karina Ressler and produced by Johannes Rosenberger; Andrea Minauf was the production manager, and the soundtrack was composed by Alexander Hacke.
-The film received funding from the Austrian Film Institute, Cinestyria Film Commission and Fonds, Film Fund Luxembourg and Medienboard Berlin-Brandenburg.
+The film received funding from the Österreichisches Filminstitut, Cinestyria Film Commission and Fonds, Film Fund Luxembourg and Medienboard Berlin-Brandenburg.